100+ Tennis Gift Ideas for Players of All Ages & Levels

 Ball Machine

-- Repetition: as with learning pretty much anything, practice or repetition combined with proper instruction is essential for taking your game to the next level.
-For tennis, a ball machine fulfills that need by providing players with a tool that allows them to hit the same shots over and over to help perfect their technique while developing good solid feel.
+- Repetition: As with learning pretty much anything, practice or repetition combined with proper instruction is essential for taking your game to the next level.
+For tennis, a ball machine fulfills that need by providing players with a tool that allows them to hit the same shots over and over to help perfect their technique while developing a good solid feel.

+There you have it – my list of the top 12 gift ideas for tennis players.
 Of course, that’s just the beginning.
-Keep reading for 90 more fresh gift ideas that tennis players will love.
+Keep reading for loads more fresh gift ideas that tennis players will love.

-Tennis fashion is relatively unique in that we get new styles released each season and unique outfits that typically coincide with the four majors, so there are always new threads coming out all year long to give as gifts.
+Tennis fashion is relatively unique in that we get new styles released each season and different outfits that typically coincide with the four majors, so there are always new threads coming out all year long to give as gifts.

-Here are some ideas for different types of apparel to get you started.
+From t-shirts to tennis skirts and everything in-between, here are some ideas for different types of apparel to get you started.

 - T-shirt

-- Long sleeve shirt
+- Longsleeve shirt

 - Sweatshirt